sriman949/finops-certified-practitioner/README.md

 # FinOps Certified Practitioner

 ## Overview
-* The objective of this repository is to provide an overview of the [FinOps Certified Practitioner - FOCP](https://training.linuxfoundation.org/certification/certified-finops/) certification:
+* The objective of this repository is to provide an overview of the [FinOps Certified Practitioner](https://training.linuxfoundation.org/certification/certified-finops/) certification:
     * Online
     * Duration of Exam 1 hours
     * Certification Valid for 2 Years